-In this section we investigate the possibility of making tests of grand unified theories through the decay of the proton.
-A variety of phenomena can influence such tests and we investigate them here.
-These include the effects of quark-lepton textures (Sec.(5.1)), the effects of gravitational smearing (Sec.(5.2)), and the constraints of gauge coupling unification.
-(Sec.(5.3)).
-The possibility of making a clean test of grand unified theories with symmetric Yukawa couplings is discussed in Sec.(5.4).
-In Sec.(5.5) we discuss the possibility of eliminating or rotating away proton decay in flipped SU(5).
-In Sec.(5.6) we discuss a model independent upper bound on the total proton decay lifetime.
-This upper bound is helpful in establishing if a given GUT model is allowed or disallowed by experimental lower limits.
+In this section we will study the possibility to make a clear test of grand unified theories through the decay of the proton.
+We show the effects of quark-lepton textures, and the gravitational effects on the predictions for nucleon decay It is shown how important the constraints coming from gauge coupling unification are in order to predict the lifetime of the proton.
+The possibility to make a clean test of grand unified theories with symmetric Yukawa couplings is investigated.
+In Sec.
+(6.5) we show the possibility to rotate away proton decay in flipped SU(5), and in order to be sure that in general it is possible to test the grand unification idea we show in the last section a model independent upper bound on the total proton decay lifetime.
+This upper bound will help us to understand when a given GUT is ruled out by nucleon decay.